The cacao bean, and tasty products derived from the cacao bean such as

 polyphenols similar

-responsible for the stimulant effect of cocoa and chocolate and contribute
+responsible for the stimulant effect of cacao and chocolate and contribute

-to the bitter cocoa flavor.
+to the bitter cacao flavor.
 Cacao is the raw unprocessed form closest to the cacao bean.
-Cocoa

 is the processed form of cacao.